 While adopting technology to improve how business gets done is gaining traction, facilities managers must be sensitive to the fact that leaving one’s comfort zone is often met with resistance.

-One facilities manager solved this challenge by introducing a technology solution that solved one of the biggest headaches for his team – document management.
+One facilities manager solved this challenge by introducing a technology solution that solved one of the biggest headaches for his team – document management system.
 He recognized an opportunity to relieve stress and improve productivity with a solution his facilities team could use to access building information from their phone, tablet, or computer.
 It was a simple, but effective way to get buy-in on using technology from his entire team.

 Bridging Generational Gaps